ddcroft73/weather-app/readme.md

 # Weather APP using OpeanWeather API

 This app uses a free API so I negelected to hide the key.
 I am planning on buildind a proxy inbetween to practice before I go all in to backend.
-I'm not a very good frontend designer
+I'm not a very good frontend designer, but I am learning.
 So far this app is only optimized for mobile.
-It will work on any, but I have to be honest, the CSS turned into  a real nightmare and i'm still trying to dig my way out of it.
-I built a serch bar that lets you save locations, and I stole a design addition from [Nick Place's](https://github.com/enPlace/top-weather-app) app.
+It will work on any, but I have to be honest, the CSS turned into  a real nightmare and I'm still trying to dig my way out of it.
+I'm at the point of, "Get it to work", and dealing with almost 1000 lines of CSS.
+I built a search bar that lets you save locations, and I stole a design addition from [Nick Place's](https://github.com/enPlace/top-weather-app) app.

 I plan to continue and optimize the look for desktop and tablet view, so it's still being developed.
 It's taking a lot of patience to continue at this point and not just go straight to learning front-end libraries.
 But no, apparently I love the frustration.
 I still need to learn webpack, and so much more.
 I'm actually just doing what I want before I get serious about all this.

 I however did enjoy the JS and tweaking my code to work with all the different API calls.
 I went a step further and I used the "OneCall" API to get more data to work with.
 I got that idea from a past student: [Scotty](https://github.com/bscottnz/weather-app).
 I saw they used it and I liked the fact of doing more.
 The icons I used were a combination of "scotties" and an awesome library I found that was used by the weather app on my phone. [erik Flowers](https://erikflowers.github.io/weather-icons/).
 I heavily edited some of them, but left most intact.

+### Proposed changes for desktop versus Mobile.
+ - Make the forty-eight hour forecast work horizantally rather than vertically to fill the screen.
+Thats it.

+### Proposed optimization of code:
+As it is I do not generate the UI, except the 48 hour forecast.
+I plan to rewrite the UI so that its mostly all generated when the app starts.

 The more I look at this the more Im dissatisfied with the design.
-I still have a lot to learn, and
+I still have a lot to learn.
 ## Features
  - Current weather information with:
    - Temperature